IbrahimSobh/kaggle-Flower-Classification-TPUs/README.md

 ### 1- Use **Transfer Learning** with fine tuning.

-To avoid over-fitting, use small networks such as Inception and DenseNet.
+To avoid over-fitting, use small networks such as [DenseNet](https://arxiv.org/abs/1608.06993) used here.

 **First**, freeze the weights of the pretrained network and trian only the added layers.